govuk-one-login/billing-transaction-monitoring/README.md

 `npm run test:integration` should automatically run against your own env as long as the env-variable `ENV_NAME` is properly set and exported.

+To run the texract function integration test

+The test invoice file needs to be manually uploaded into test S3 bucket (ENV_NAME-test-invoice-pdf) with name Invoice.pdf

 After deploying to an environment for the first time, if you want to receive alerts about errors, manually create a CloudFormation stack in the Amazon Web Services console with `alert-chatbot-template.yaml` and the parameters for the Slack workspace and channel IDs (eleven- and nine-character codes found in the URL for the Slack channel) as well as the Amazon Resource Name for Simple Notification Service output by the `di-btm` stack

 ## Licence